amje/english-courses/07.02/homework.md

 * concerned with international public health
 * was established in 1948
 * has headquarter in Geneva, Switzerland
+* member of the United Nations Development Group
+* constitution had been signed by 63 countries on April, 7 in 1948,
-* leading role in the eradication of smallpox
+* since establishment it has played a leading role in the eradication of smallpox
 * current priorities include:
     communicable diseases such as Ebola and malaria,
     occupational health,